-The sky flickered, high clouds glowing on and off as soundless lightning wrapped the sky.
-His mind filled in the silence with the sounds of an army approaching on horseback.
-J-lo blinked several times to expel the lightning from his eyes, so he could reclaim his night vision.
-A storm was brewing in the distance, but would likely arrive after the battle had begun.
+The sky flickered, high clouds pulsing red and orange as soundless lightning wrapped the sky.
+J-lo’s mind filled in the silence with the sounds of an army approaching on horseback.
+He blinked several times to expel the lightning from his eyes, so he could reclaim his night vision.
+A storm was brewing in the distance but would likely arrive after the battle had begun.

 “Yes, son.
 They are.”
 J-lo swatted his leg with a sharp crack, like a whip.
 “Hornan.
 Damn thing bit me through the hole in my pants.”

 “You and your bugs, Father.
 I think insects are the only creatures you’re afraid of.
-Not tigers, nor bears, nor caninemorphs, nor even the fiercest of our enemies bother you.
+Not tigers, or bears, or caninemorphs, or even the fiercest of our enemies bother you.
 But unseen bugs annoy you more than goats bleating while you want to sleep.”